Fdevmsy/Web-DataMining_Project_Report/README.md

 Our Objective is to:

-1. Compare normal algorithms we learnt in class with other methods that are usually used in industry on image classification problem .
+1. Compare normal algorithms we learnt in class with 2 other methods that are usually used in industry on image classification problem, which are CNN and Transfer Learning.
-2. Find a fast and acurate method that could run on a common laptop or smartphone.
+2. Gain experience on deep learning.
 3. Explore the machine learning framework by Google - TensorFlow.